Gigahawk/journal/Pool Cues.md

 Whatever an "Action Quick Release" is.

+Starts with a 9.15mm long, 8mm dia shoulder (slightly larger than 5/16).

-Major dia appears to be 5/16in
+Thread major dia appears to be 5/16in.
+Roughly 5.15mm per 3 threads (1.7167mm per thread)